Courseiva

 Why this answer

-Option B is correct because reviewing the plan history in Query Store helps identify why the forced plan is not optimal, and perhaps the regression is due to parameter sniffing or outdated statistics.
-Option A is wrong because disabling automatic tuning may cause further regression.
-Option C is wrong because scaling up might be unnecessary if plan issue is fixable.
+Reviewing the plan history in Query Store helps identify why the forced plan is not optimal, and perhaps the regression is due to parameter sniffing or outdated statistics.
+Option A is wrong because disabling automatic tuning may cause further regression and is not the first step.
+Option C is wrong because adding query hints like OPTIMIZE FOR UNKNOWN may not resolve the plan regression and could lead to suboptimal plans for other parameter values.

 MCQmedium